dupdob/AocAutomaton/README.md

 **It does provide** standard **algorithms** and/or helpers to simplify the **solving of the puzzles**.
 I think this would spoil the fun.
-Of course, you are free to use any package you find suitable to help you find the solution if you are so inclinded
+Of course, you are free to use any package you find suitable to help you find the solution if you are so inclined.

 **AocAutomation** provides you an integration class that implements interaction between your solver and the AoC site.
 You just need to provide a class that contains the solving logic and implements a simple interface with only three methods.